asadhasan832/TheologyOfMLBook/README.md

 ## Purpose

-The purpose of this book is quite similar to creating a compiler-compiler.
+The purpose of this book is quite similar to that of a compiler-compiler.
 When a new programming language is introduce, the compiler of that language is often written in that language itself.
 A bootstrap compiler or hand compilation is then used to compile a rudimentary compiler of that language.
 For then, the rudimentary compiler is then used to compile a more sophisticated compiler for the language written in the new language itself.